 Inside the home of Zizi, a master artisan, we got a quick lesson in traditional Chechen felt-making.
 Zizi and other craftspeople like her – as well as beekeepers and cheese-makers – have joined the tourism association to boost their incomes.
 Tourism is also creating jobs for drivers, guides, and an opportunity for families to rent out their horses.

 Our guide, Bilal, a student at the local high school, also took us into the hills to visit Pankisi’s amphitheatre and the ruins of an old watch tower.
-There are lots of hiking opportunities in the gorge – including five marked trails that opened in 2019.
+There are lots of hiking opportunities in the valley – including five marked trails that opened in 2019.

-The future of Pankisi Gorge
+The future of Pankisi Valley